drewprod/LedTester/README.md

 Specifications
 ---------------

-This led Tester accept:
-+ on input from 1.25V to 37V (LM317 limitation)
+This led Tester accept on input from 1.25V to 37V (LM317 limitation).
-+ the current through the LED from 10mA to 80mA (adjustable with 100 Ohms portentiometer)
+The current through the LED from 10mA to 80mA (adjustable with 100 Ohms portentiometer).

 Documentation
 --------------